Finally, You can have Continuous Network Assessment!

 The new European General Data Protection Regulation (GDPR) requires that your IT network meets strict standards for IT and data security.
 The regulations can be difficult to understand and ensuring GDPR compliance can be a nightmare if you’re tasked with managing a large enterprise network.
 Where do you begin?

-Common questions related to GDPR for IT and data security teams include:
+Common questions related to GDPR compliance for IT infrastructure and data security teams include:

 It should also be noted that although the GDPR is a regulation for the countries of the EU, it also applies to all companies worldwide that offer goods or services in the EU as well as to those who have European employees and therefore record, process, and store the data of EU citizens.